howset/minishell/README.md

 		- unset - Done.
 		- env - Done.
 		- exit - Done, but no frees.
-	- Exec non-builtins - Done (maybe)
+	- Exec non-builtins
+		- fork, waitpid, execve --> can now use non builtins in `$PATH`
 - Free:
 - Now have `ft_realloc` in libft.
 - Now have `ft_fprintf` in utils to circumvent fprintf.